 Diagnosing dementia is often difficult, particularly in the early stages.
 The GP is the first person to consult.
-The GP may then refer the person being diagnosed to a specialist consultant.
+The GP may then refer the person being diagnosed to a specialist such as a consultant.

 Assessments can include conversations with the person being diagnosed and those close to them, a physical examination, memory tests and/or brain scans.